Morita equivalence of Nijenhuis structures: Introduction

 We also develop a parallel infinitesimal theory for (1,1)-tensor fields on Lie algebroids, and in particular for Nijenhuis tensor fields.
 This leads to a notion of Morita equivalence for infinitesimal Nijenhuis structures, which is directly shown to correspond to the Morita equivalence of their integrations on source-simply connected Lie groupoids.

 This framework finds a natural application in Poisson geometry.
-A compatibility between Poisson and Nijenhuis structures was given by F. Magri in \cite{magri1978simple} in the context of bihamiltonian integrable systems.
-This compatibility was later generalized to \textit{Dirac-Nijenhuis structures} by Bursztyn-Drummond-Netto in \cite{bursztyn2022dirac} and integrated to its global counterpart, \textit{quasi-symplectic-Nijenhuis groupoids}.
+A compatibility between Poisson and Nijenhuis structures was established by Magri \cite{magri1978simple} in the context of bi-Hamiltonian integrable systems.
+This compatibility was later generalized to \textit{Dirac--Nijenhuis structures} by Bursztyn, Drummond and Netto \cite{bursztyn-drummond-netto2022dirac}, and integrated to its global counterpart, \textit{quasi-symplectic--Nijenhuis groupoids}.
 We show that our definition of Morita equivalence of Nijenhuis structures preserves compatibility with these structures, at both the global and infinitesimal levels.
-This allows us to define a consistent notion of Morita equivalence for Dirac-Nijenhuis structures and quasi-symplectic-Nijenhuis groupoids.
-In particular, this includes the case of holomorphic presymplectic groupoids and holomorphic Dirac structures.
+This allows us to define a consistent notion of Morita equivalence for Dirac--Nijenhuis structures and quasi-symplectic--Nijenhuis groupoids.
+In particular, this encompasses the case of holomorphic presymplectic groupoids and holomorphic Dirac structures.